sonurdogan/IntrotoRobotics/README.md

 In this project, I and Serkan Kas  focused to build an autonomous robot.
 We studied some significant topics to built autonomous robots:

 Hardware and software units of basic autonomous robots, kinematics, Robotic Operating System,  Kalman Filter, Particle Filter, SLAM, BreezySLAM algorithm.
-At the end of the project, We simulated a robot that works with a SLAM algorithm by using existing data.
+At the end of the project, We simulated a robot that works with a SLAM algorithm by using some existing data.